krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ![alt text](/assets/async-demos/page-faults-apt-off.png "flames")

 Most of the need for additional RAM is acquired in GC threads, but there are some page faults in our Java code (big green flame).
-All of these page faults can hurt your performance and make your latency less predictable.
+These page faults can hurt your performance and make your latency less predictable.

 Flame graph with ```-XX:+AlwaysPreTouch```: ([HTML](/assets/async-demos/page-faults-apt-on.html){:target="_blank"})